-The standard objects that create the intersected object are defined in the subsequent tabs.
+The standard objects that create the intersected object are defined in the subsequent

 In the GAD file, the number of sub-objects is given by the value after the key NumberOfSubObjects.
-The parameters of a sub-object are grouped between <SubObject..> and </SubObject..>.

 In the example shown here, a Sphere is intersected with a Box.